shawn61cp/calibre2jellyfin/README.md

 #### Changes
 * 2024-12-14 (Current version, Branch Main)
+  * Added option to configuration parameter mangleMetaTitle to allow title prefixing metadata title with unformatted series index (e.g. "7" instead of "007")
   * Added --invert command line option
     * This causes the output of --list to show excluded items.
     Books having a type that is not in a configured <em>bookfiletypes</em> parameter are ignored.